uBlockOrigin/uBlock-issues/README.md

 # uBlock-issues

+This is the official community-maintained [issue tracker for uBlock Origin](https://github.com/uBlockOrigin/uBlock-issues/issues).

+#### Filter lists issue
-This is the official community-maintained [issue tracker for uBlock Origin](https://github.com/uBlockOrigin/uBlock-issues/issues). **Do not post any filter list issues or issues where website's functionality is broken.** We have [uAssets issue tracker](https://github.com/uBlockOrigin/uAssets/issues) for that, post there instead.
+Do not post any filter list issues or issues where website's functionality is broken.
+We have [uAssets issue tracker](https://github.com/uBlockOrigin/uAssets/issues) for that, post there instead.

+#### Performance issues
-**Speculated performance issues will be marked as invalid and closed if they do not come with actual profiling data from [Firefox Profiler](https://profiler.firefox.com/)/[Chromium Profiler](https://developer.chrome.com/docs/devtools/evaluate-performance/reference/) + fully substantiated analysis supporting the claim.**
+Speculated performance issues will be marked as invalid and closed if they do not come with actual profiling data from [Firefox Profiler](https://profiler.firefox.com/)/[Chromium Profiler](https://developer.chrome.com/docs/devtools/evaluate-performance/reference/) + fully substantiated analysis supporting the claim.

+#### uBO-Legacy
-**Issues specific to uBlock-legacy variant should be filed at https://github.com/gorhill/uBlock-for-firefox-legacy/issues**
+Issues specific to uBlock-legacy variant should be filed at https://github.com/gorhill/uBlock-for-firefox-legacy/issues

+#### Filter-lists request
-**Opening issues for adding new filter lists is now disallowed and such issues will be declined and closed.**
+Opening issues for adding new filter lists is now disallowed and such issues will be declined and closed.

+#### Support forum
-**Support issues and questions are handled at [/r/uBlockOrigin](https://old.reddit.com/r/uBlockOrigin/).**
+Support issues and questions are handled at [/r/uBlockOrigin](https://old.reddit.com/r/uBlockOrigin/).

 # uBO-dev-builds